 Once the centre has been approved, the external quality assurer will start to plan and discuss quality assurance and monitoring activity with the team.
-Typically, a centre will receive at least two external quality assurance visits per year, but CABWI reserves the right to recommend additional visits, depending upon the centre's circumstances.
+Typically, a centre will receive at least one external quality assurance visits per year plus additional sampling in accordance with the CABWI Centre Assessment Standard Scrutiny (CASS) strategy.
+CABWI reserves the right to recommend additional visits, depending upon the centre's circumstances.
 The most common reasons for additional visits include, but are not limited to: